+35725368683

 If the examination shows that the application contains one or more reasons for rejection, you have up to 2 months to:

-The Sector will review your comments or other actions and decide on the acceptance or rejection of your application.
+The Sector will review your comments or other actions and decide whether to accept or reject your application.
 You can appeal the experts' decision to the Administrative Court.

 When the Division is satisfied that all conditions are met, it proceeds to register the application and publish it in the Official Gazette of the Cyprus Republic.
 If you detect apparent errors in the publication of your trademark application, you can request a correction.
 No fee is charged for such requests.